Link to PDF version of Opinion and Judgement

 NSI contends Veselkov, as NSI’s President and sole shareholder, properly authorized this lawsuit on behalf of NSI.
 NSI admitted the following evidence at the hearing.

 On August 3, 2004, Alex Mostovoi sent an email to Palter to confirm Palter’s instructions to incorporate NSI in Delaware with Veselkov as NSI’s sole shareholder.
 Plaintiff’s Ex.
 121. Mostovoi filed NSI’s Certificate of Incorporation with the Delaware Secretary of State Office the following day.
 Plaintiff’s Ex.
 70. The Certificate of Incorporation authorizes NSI to issue 100,000 shares of capital stock.
 Id.
-On August 9, 2004, Veselkov, Miohail Yuryevich Popov, Keyser, Anatoly Nikolayevich Ivanov, Valentin Timofeyevich Grebennikov, and Palter, all of whom comprised NSI’s Board of Directors, signed a Unanimous Consent of the Board of Directors wherein the Board of Directors adopted Bylaws, elected officers, ratified the acts of the incorporator, and accepted Veselkov’s offer to subscribe for 100 shares of common stock for $100.
+On August 9, 2004, Veselkov, Mikhail Yuryevich Popov, Keyser, Anatoly Nikolayevich Ivanov, Valentin Timofeyevich Grebennikov, and Palter, all of whom comprised NSI’s Board of Directors, signed a Unanimous Consent of the Board of Directors wherein the Board of Directors adopted Bylaws, elected officers, ratified the acts of the incorporator, and accepted Veselkov’s offer to subscribe for 100 shares of common stock for $100.
 (2 -Defendants previously asserted Anatoly Nikolayevich’s signature was a forgery.
 Nord Service, Inc. v.
 Palter, 2:06cv548, Docket No. 104.
 Defendants did not offer any evidence at the hearing in support of their theory and did not contest the authenticity of the Unanimous Consent of the Board of Directors document.
 Further, the parties stipulated, which the Court approved, that documents produced by NSI and Defendants that are identical shall be deemed authentic and admissible over any challenges to authenticity.
 Plaintiff’s Ex.
 212; Nord Service Inc. v.
 Palter, 2:06cv548, Docket Nos.
 84, 85.
 NSI and Defendants each produced the Unanimous Consent of the Board of Directors.
 Plaintiff’s Ex.
 74 (document produced by NSI); Plaintiff’s Ex.
 75 (document produced by Defendants).
 Thus, the Unanimous Consent of the Board of Directors is authentic. ) Plaintiff’s Ex.
 74 NSI admitted into evidence an undated stock certificate that states Veselkov owns 100 shares of NSI common stock.
 Plaintiff’s Ex.
 269.

 On July 18, 2005, NSI filed a Delaware franchise tax return.
 The Secretary of State’s records show NSI was authorized to issue 100,000 shares of common stock and lists Veselkov as a director and Palter as an officer.
 (3 – NSI did not introduce this document into evidence.
 However, the Court takes judicial notice of the franchise tax return under Federal Rule of Evidence 201.)
-On February 21, 2007, NSI filed a Delaware franchise tax return for NSI and the Secretary of State’s records show NSI was authorized to issue 100,000 shares of common stock and lists Boureiko as a director and an officer.
+On February 21, 2007, NSI filed a Delaware franchise tax return for NSI, and the Secretary of State’s records show NSI was authorized to issue 100,000 shares of common stock and lists Boureiko as a director and an officer.
 (4 – NSI did not introduce this document into evidence.
 However, the Court takes judicial notice of the franchise tax return under Federal Rule of Evidence 201.)

 On September 15, 2005, Veselkov executed a limited durable power of attorney that gave Boureiko the power to act on behalf of NSI to request, collect, and obtain information regarding the activity and operations of NSI and its officers, directors, and employees since NSI’s incorporation on August 4, 2004.
 Plaintiff’s Ex.
 78.

-On September 19, 2005 Palter and Keyser signed a resignation letter and resigned from NSI as officers and directors.
+On September 19, 2005, Palter and Keyser signed a resignation letter and resigned from NSI as officers and directors.
 Plaintiff’s Ex.
 79, Ex.
 80.

 On September 22, 2005, Veselkov, as NSI’s sole shareholder, waived the shareholder notice requirement and called a special shareholder meeting.
 Plaintiff’s Ex.
 224, Ex.
 225. The meeting minutes state “[t]he current directors have been recalled and have resigned, requiring the election of new directors.”
-(5 – NSI did not submit evidence that Veselkov, Miohail Yuryevich Popov, Anatoly Nikolayevich Ivanov, or Valentin Timofeyevich Grebennikov resigned from NSI’s Board of Directors.)
+(5 – NSI did not submit evidence that Veselkov, Mikhail Yuryevich Popov, Anatoly Nikolayevich Ivanov, or Valentin Timofeyevich Grebennikov resigned from NSI’s Board of Directors.)

 Plaintiff’s Ex.
-224. At the meeting Veselkov elected Boureiko and himself to the Board of Directors.
+224. At the meeting, Veselkov elected Boureiko and himself to the Board of Directors.
 Id.
 Boureiko and Veselkov subsequently accepted their director positions.
 Plaintiff’s Ex.
 226, Ex.
 228. Veselkov and Boureiko then waived the notice requirement, called a special Board of Directors meeting, elected Veselkov as NSI’s President and Boureiko as NSI’s CEO and Treasurer, elected other officers, and elected two new directors.
 Plaintiff’s Ex.
 224, 230, Ex.
 231.

 On September 13, 2006, NFCT filed its 2005 federal income tax return as an S Corporation.
 Plaintiff’s Ex.
 262. The return lists Keyser and Palter as each owning 50% of NFCT’s stock during the 2005 tax year.
 Id.
 NSI’s expert witness, Jonathan E. Kemmerer, CPA, testified it would be improper for NFCT to elect S Corporation status if NSI, which is a C Corporation, owned NFCT stock.